agda/agda/doc/user-manual/tools/command-line-options.rst

      For use with the Emacs mode (no need to invoke yourself).

-.. option:: --parallel, -j
+.. option:: --parallel, -j[=N]

      Type check in parallel.
+If given, N controls the number of threads to use for checking; ``-j0`` is equivalent to ``-j``, and means "use as many threads as the processor has CPUs".
+The default, ``-j1``, means "check sequentially".

-Can result in a significant speedup depending on the shape of your dependency graph, at the cost of increased (sometimes doubled!) maximum memory usage.
+     Using the appropriate number of cores can result in a significant speedup, depending on the shape of your dependency graph.
+However, using too many threads can *degrade* performance, particularly total memory usage.
+     A reasonable number to start with is ``-j8``.

 .. option:: --interaction-json